-Table 6 shows a summary of the 2017-18 TfL Business Plan targets for London Buses.
+Table 6 shows a summary of the 2018-19 TfL Business Plan targets for London Buses.

-Table 6 - Q4 2017-18 London Buses business plan key performance indicators (KPI)
+Table 6 - Q1 2018-19 London Buses business plan key performance indicators (KPI)

-KPI Q4 Target 2017-18 Current performance level Customer satisfaction - overall 86 85 Excess wait time - high frequency routes 1.1 minute 1.0 minute % of Scheduled services operated 97.8% 98.1% London TravelWatch's overall performance assessment of London Buses is as follows.
-The customer satisfaction score is lower than previous quarter (Q3 2017-18), and the same period in 2016-17.
+KPI Q1 Target 2017-18 Current performance level Customer satisfaction - overall 86 85 Excess wait time - high frequency routes 1.1 minute 0.9 minute % of Scheduled services operated 97.8% 98.3%

+London TravelWatch's overall performance assessment of London Buses is as follows.

+The customer satisfaction score is same as previous quarter (Q4 2017-18), but lower than Q1 2017-18.

 [Note: Bus stations evaluation changed from quarterly to annual for 2015-16, with the survey running in Q4 only.]

 High frequency bus services have improved reliability.
-Bus speeds are rising, but have a long way to go to get back to where they were in 2013/14.
+Bus speeds are increasing, but have a long way to go to get back to where they were in 2013/14.
 Slower bus speeds and therefore longer journeys have led to a decline in patronage.

-There are concerns, not reflected in the figures, that bus services have performed poorly in central London.
+There are concerns, not reflected in e figures, that bus services have performed poorly in central London.
 TfL have added a substantial number of buses to maintain reliability.
 This is welcome, but costly.
 More has to be done by TfL to address this.